Confidentiality and Consultation Policy

-The Walker Center for Teaching & Learning is a university-wide resource for the UTC teaching community.
-Its goals are to promote excellence in teaching, learning and the use of technology through dialogue, inquiry, and research.
-The Center also offers teachers feedback and opportunities for reflection on their teaching.
-To fulfill these goals, the Center for Teaching & Learning offers a trustworthy environment to those it serves, and thus establishes the following policies.
-Please address any questions or concerns to the Walker Center for Teaching & Learning Director.
+The Walker Center for Teaching & Learning is a university-wide resource for the UTC teaching and learning community.
+Our goals are to promote excellence in teaching, learning, and the use of technology through dialogue, inquiry, and research.
+The Center also offers instructor feedback and opportunities for reflection on their teaching.
+To fulfill these goals, the Center of Teaching and Learning offers a trustworthy environment to those it serves, and thus establishes the following policies.
+Please address any questions or concerns to the Walker Center for Teaching and Learning Director.

-- The Walker Center for Teaching & Learning will review feedback (videotapes, student evaluations, etc.) about a course only upon request of the faculty member.
+- The Walker Center for Teaching and Learning will review feedback (video, student evaluations, etc.) about a course upon request of the faculty member.

-- The Walker Center for Teaching & Learning does not make any feedback or observation results available to anyone but the faculty member who requests such feedback.
+- The Walker Center for Teaching and Learning does not make any feedback or observation results available to anyone but the faculty member who requests such feedback.

-- The Walker Center for Teaching & Learning recognizes that faculty may benefit further by sharing the Center feedback with their colleagues and they may do so at their own discretion.
+- The Walker Center for Teaching and Learning recognizes that faculty may benefit further by sharing the Center feedback with their colleagues and they may do so at their own discretion.

-- Feedback gathered or given by the Walker Center for Teaching & Learning is meant to be formative only and thus should not be used in the promotion, tenure, or re-appointment process.
+- Feedback gathered or given by the Walker Center for Teaching and Learning is meant to be formative only and thus should not be used in the promotion, tenure, or re-appointment process.

-- The Walker Center for Teaching & Learning will make available the name of a faculty participant only upon his or her written request.
-At the request of a participant, the Center for Teaching & Learning will provide written verification of participation listing the type(s) of activity and date(s).
+- The Walker Center for Teaching and Learning will make available the name of a faculty participant only upon his or her written request.
+At the request of a participant, the Center for Teaching and Learning will provide written verification of participation listing the type(s) of activity and date(s).

-- Occasionally, the Walker Center for Teaching & Learning may ask for a faculty member’s written permission to show another individual or group an excerpt or other material to illustrate a particular teaching issue.
+- Occasionally, the Walker Center for Teaching and Learning may ask for a faculty member’s written permission to show another individual or group an excerpt or other instructional material to illustrate a particular teaching issue.

-- The Walker Center for Teaching & Learning reports its data in aggregate form only.
-This data may include the total number of faculty attending seminars or participating in consultations.
+- The Walker Center for Teaching and Learning reports its data in aggregate form only.
+These data may include the total number of faculty attending seminars or participating in consultations.